Deltares/Geomorphometry.jl/docs/src/index.md

 features:
   - title: Common operations
-    details: Defines common methods for reading, writing and manipulating geospatial vector data, as one-liners, and as fast as possible.
+    details: Defines common methods for analyzing, filtering and visualizing (global) elevation models.
+All methods are implemented in Julia and are fast and scalable.
-    link: /tutorials/usage
+    link: /usage
   - title: Multiple algorithms
-    details: Supports hillshade, multihillshade and perceptual shading for visualisation of elevation models.
+    details: Choose from multiple algorithms, ranging from different derivations of slope to multiresolution stencils.
+This enables the user to select the most appropriate method for their use case.
-    link: /background/formats
+    link: /concepts
   - title: Seamless integration
     details: Geomorphometry.jl is fully compatible with the AbstractArray and GeoInterface.jl ecosystems.
 This enables plotting, operations and analysis using the full power of the Julia ecosystem.